Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Three-stage problems with generally convex objectives

 Our algorithm relies on the following three key primal-dual steps, referred to as stochastic primal-dual transformation (SPDT), applied to the generic saddle point problem in \eqnok{primaldual2.2} at every stage.

 \vgap

 $(p_+, d_+, \tilde d) = {\rm SPDT}(p, d, d_{\_}, \tilde v', u, \xi, h, X, K_*, \theta, \tau, \eta)$:

 In the above primal-dual tranformation, the input $(p,d, d_{\_})$ denotes the current primal solution, dual solution, and the previous dual solution, respectively.
 Moreover, the input $\tilde v'$ denotes a stochastic $\epsilon$-subgradient for $\tilde v$ at the current search point $p$.
 The parameters $(u, \xi, h, X, K_*)$ describes the problem in \eqnok{primaldual2.2} and $(\theta, \tau, \eta)$ are certain algorithmic parameters to be specified.
 Given these input parameters, the relation in \eqnok{def_dual_extra} defines a dual extrapolation (or prediction) step to estimate the dual variable $\tilde d$ for the next iterate.
 Based on this estimate, \eqnok{def_primal_proj} performs a primal prox-mapping to compute $p_+$, and then \eqnok{def_dual_proj} updates in the dual space to compute $d_+$ by using the updated $p_+$.
 We assume that the above SPDT operator can be performed very fast or even has explicit expressions.
+The primal-dual transformation is closely related to the alternating direction method of multipliers and was first formally presented by Chambolle and Pork in \cite{ChamPoc11-1} for solving saddle point problems.
+Its inherent relationship with Nesterov's acceleration has also been recently studied by Lan and Zhou~\cite{lan2015optimal}.